Wallace & Gromit: The Curse of the Were-Rabbit (video game)

 Wallace & Gromit: The Curse of the Were-Rabbit is a platform video game developed by Frontier Developments and published by Konami.
 It was released for the PlayStation 2 and Xbox consoles.
 It was released in 2005 in North America in September, Europe and Australia in October, and in Japan the following year on 16 March 2006 for the PlayStation 2.
 It is based on the film of the same name by DreamWorks Animation and Aardman Animations.
 A version for the GameCube was also announced but was never released.

 Gameplay

-The main characters are Wallace & Gromit, whose new company, Anti-Pesto, is charged with keeping rabbits away from the upcoming Giant Vegetable Competition, which has been run by Lady Tottington's family at Tottington Hall for 517 years.
+The main characters are Wallace (voiced by Peter Sallis) and his dog Gromit, whose new company, Anti-Pesto, is charged with keeping rabbits away from the upcoming Giant Vegetable Competition, which has been run by Lady Tottington's family at Tottington Hall for 517 years.

 Cards must be collected to advance through the game.
 These can be obtained by completing tasks given by other characters, regaining the valves from Wallace's "Mind-O-Matic" machine that have been stolen by Lady Tottington's suitor, Victor Quartermaine, or by simply finding hidden cards.
 Residents of the game's various districts give tasks in exchange for cards.